Lumi-supercomputer/LUMI-SoftwareStack/docs/directory_structure.md

             file to hide Cray modules that are irrelevant for a particular software stack.

+  * ``sources``: Directory structure to store sources of installed programs so that they can be reinstalled even if sources would no longer be downloadable

+      * ``easybuild``: Sources downloaded by EasyBuild.
+The inbternal structure of this directory is determined by EasyBuild.

+      * Further subdirectories are not fixed yet, but the suggestion is to also provide a ``manual`` subdirectory for the sources of those packages that are installed manually and a ``spack`` subdirectory for spack-installed software when we proceed with the Spack integration.

   * SystemRepo: GitHub repository with all managed files.
 The name is not fixed, any name can be used and will be picked up if the scripts from the ``scripts`` subdirectory inside the repository are used to initialise a new software stack or to determine